 For example, if you deleted a picture from your Pictures folder and then restore that picture.
 It will be returned to the Pictures folder.

 When the Recycle Bin opens, it will often default to the Details view (it shows the file names).
 That’s usually OK when looking for deleted documents, music and folders because you’re going to be looking for the names of the files and folders.

 To change the file view so that it shows thumbnails of images, left-click VIEW on the menu bar.
 Then, on the menu that opens, left-click either Medium Icons, Large Icons or Extra Large Icons.

 How To Restore An Item From The Recycle Bin To A Different Location.

 So there is another way to restore items from the bin.
 You can use Cut & Paste to recover any file/folder.
 Using Cut & Paste, you can restore the item to any folder on your computer.

-In this example, we want to restore an image file.
-But we want to place it on the desktop rather than in its original folder.
+As an example, let’s say you want to restore a picture file from the Recycle Bin, but you want to place it on the desktop rather than in its original folder.

 On the context menu, instead of clicking on RESTORE, this time, click CUT.